-Accumulated leave which is expected to be utilised within next twelve months, is treated as short-term employee benefit.
+Accumulated feave which is expected to be utilised within next twelve months, is treated as short-term employee benefit.
 Leave entitlement, other than short term compensated absences, are provided based on a actuarial valuation, similar to that of gratuity benefit.
 Re-measurement, comprising of actuarial gains and losses, in respect of leave entitlement are recognised in the Statement of Profit and Loss in the period in which they occur.

-xi) Borrowing costs
+x) Borrowing costs

 Borrowing costs consist of interest and other costs that the Company incurs in connection with the borrowing of funds.
-Also, the EIR amortisation is included in finance costs.
+Also, the EIR amortisation is included in finance costs, xi) Provisions, Contingent Liabilities and Contingent Assets